j89livingston/FSPC_Dashboard/README.md

 What are the suicide attempts for middle school students?

-What are the suicide attempts for middle school males?

-What are the suicide attempts for middle school females?

 What are the suicide attempts for high school students?

-What are the suicide attempts for high school males?

-What are the suicide attempts for high school females?

 What are the percentages or counts of psychiatric diagnoses of people who died by suicide?